TammyLattimore/spinreward-miniapp/README.md

 - Avoid committing local build output unless the project specifically requires it.
 - Prefer clear commit messages that describe the change being made.
 - Test changes locally before opening or merging pull requests.

+## Suggested Project Structure

+The exact structure may vary, but a mini app commonly includes:

+- Source files for the application interface.
+- Static assets such as images, icons, and styles.
+- Configuration files for development and builds.